Find out if you qualify

 The child must be related to you.

-• Son or daughter, stepchild, foster child, or their descendants (grandchild or great-grandchild), or
+• Son or daughter (whether by blood or adoption), stepchild, qualified foster child, or their descendants (grandchild or great-grandchild), or

-• Full and half siblings or their descendants (niece or nephew), or
+• Full, half and step siblings or their descendants (niece or nephew).

 The child must be: